Final Two Celebrity Narrators Announced For 2018 Epcot Candlelight Processional – John Stamos, Robby Benson

 One of the most enjoyable and beautiful events of every holiday season at Walt Disney World is the Candlelight Processional held at Epcot.
-Many of the celebrity narrators had already been announced to read the biblical Christmas story for 2018, but a couple of spots were still left open as November arrived.
+Many of the celebrity narrators have already been announced to read the biblical Christmas story for 2018, but a couple of spots were still left open as November arrived.
 Now, those open dates have been filled and by some pretty big names in actors John Stamos and Robby Benson.

-Stamos is obviously known for many big roles but is incredibly famous for playing the role of Uncle Jesse on Full House and Fuller House.
+Stamos is obviously known for many big roles, but is famous for playing the role of Uncle Jesse on Full House and Fuller House.
 Robby Benson’s voice will be easily recognizable for Disney fans as he voiced the Beast in the animated classic Beauty and the Beast.

 There are four celebrities who are brand new to the Epcot Candlelight Processional this year, but there is certainly no shortage of big names.
 Beginning on November 22, 2018, Chita Rivera will start the festivities at Epcot and the event will run nightly through December 30.